ky27100/Functional-Light-JS/manuscript/ch5.md

 ## There or Not

-So far, we've defined function purity both as a function without side causes/effects and as a function that, given the same input(s), always produces the same output.
+So far, we've defined **function purity** both as :one:a function without side causes/effects and as :two:a function that, given the same input(s), always produces the same output.
 These are just two different ways of looking at the same characteristics.

-But a third way of looking at function purity, and perhaps the most widely accepted definition, is that a pure function has referential transparency.
+But a third way of looking at function purity, and perhaps the most widely accepted definition, is that :three:a pure function has referential transparency.

 Referential transparency is the assertion that a function call could be replaced by its output value, and the overall program behavior wouldn't change.
 In other words, it would be impossible to tell from the program's execution whether the function call was made or its return value was inlined in place of the function call.